• Tools

 1. Overview

-With GoInsight's Google Calendar node, you can seamlessly integrate calendar management features into your automated workflows.
-You can achieve full lifecycle management of calendar events and scheduling, including:
+Through GoInsight's Google Calendar node, you can seamlessly integrate calendar management into your automated workflows.
+You can perform comprehensive calendar and event operations, including:

 2. Prerequisites

-For a detailed guide on how to obtain and configure credentials, please refer to our official documentation: Credential Configuration Guide.
+For a detailed guide on how to obtain and configure credentials, please refer to our official documentation: Credentials Configuration Guide.

 4. Supported Operations